replayio/docs/src/app/test-suites/runs-view/page.md

 ---
 title: Runs view
 description: The Test Runs view shows all latest results by test run.
 You can take a look at your tests at a high level, drive down test flakes or jump into a particular test to start debugging.
+image: /images/runs.png
 ---

-{% figure
-  alt="Test Suite Runs view"
-  src="/images/runs-view-large.png"
-  gradient="bg-gradient-to-br from-sky-500 to-sky-200"
-  ripple=true
-  showRadius=false
-  height=870
-  width=870
-/%}
+## Overview

-Test runs view provides yout with a multiple column dashboard.
+The test runs view provides yout with a multiple column dashboard.
 Each part allows you to examine your recent test runs.

 ## Test runs